leleliu008/ndk-pkg/README.md

 # following instructions is optional, and these instructions only worked in zsh
 ndk-pkg integrate zsh
 autoload -U compinit && compinit

+# update the ndk-pkg formula repositories
+ndk-pkg update

+# install android-ndk if you haven't install it yet.
+ndk-pkg install-android-ndk
 ```

 ## ndk-pkg command usage